Mets’ Alonso: No injury after car flipped over on Sunday

 ”One thing I was coming here to work, coming to spring training, and the next thing I know I’m kicking my windshield and trying to get out of a flipped-over car.
 So just really blessed to be here.
 Thankful nothing’s wrong.
 Also, thank you, Ford, for having great engineering,” he said.

-Tampa police said the accident occurred around 6:30 p.m. and that the crash was under investigation.
+The accident occurred around 6:30 p.m.
+Tampa police said the other driver was issued a citation for running a red light, and the crash remains under investigation.

 Also, Mets ace Jacob deGrom said he intends to exercise his right to opt out of his contract to become a free agent after the season.
-He would give up a $33.5 million salary for 2023, part of a deal that carries a $32.5 million club option for 2024.
+He would give up a $30.5 million salary for 2023, including $12 million deferred, part of a deal that carries a $32.5 million club option for 2024, of which $15 million would be deferred.

 The 33-year-old right-hander, a two-time Cy Young Award winner, said he wants to remain with the Mets.